About Jay Goldstein

 Texts on Dynamic Symmetry include The Elements of Dynamic Symmetry by Jay Hambidge, The Geometry of Art and Life by Matila Ghyka, and The Treatise on Landscape Painting by Andre Lhote.

-My works have received awards from the National Sculpture Society in New York City, New York, USA, including the Society’s Annual Awards Exhibition Silver Medal and John Cavanaugh Memorial Prize (2008); the Montana Memorial Prize (2011 and 2012); the Margaret Hexter Prize (2014) and Brookgreen Medal and Anna Hyatt Huntingdon Prize (2019).
+My works have received awards from the National Sculpture Society in New York City, including the Society’s Annual Awards Exhibition Silver Medal and John Cavanaugh Memorial Prize (2008); the Montana Memorial Prize (2011 and 2012); the Margaret Hexter Prize (2014) and Brookgreen Medal and Anna Hyatt Huntingdon Prize (2019).